Ian144/Ian144.github.io/GeneratingFsFix.md

 ## Generating FIX4.4.xml from FsFIX F#

 The FsFIX.ReverseXMLGen project recreates the <messages> and <components> elements of FIX4.4.xml from FsFIX F# types.
 This is done as a check, to confirm that the merging of repeating groups has been done correctly, and to view the effect of the code generation rules mentioned above.
+This would be difficult with QuickFIX C# or Java code.